m43/pips/docs/reproduction.md

 To make sure the data is downloaded and located correctly, you can run the following evaluation commands, one for each dataset.
-The evaluation script will run use the checkpoint saved in `reference_model` by default (e.g., the `reference_model/model-000200000.pth`).
+The evaluation script will use the checkpoint saved in `reference_model` by default (e.g., the `reference_model/model-000200000.pth`).
 Using the provided checkpoint should give numbers close to those provided in the `README.md`.
-However, the numbers should not match those in the paper, since the checkpoint was improved since the paper publication (by using a harder version of FlyingThings++ to train on).
+However, the numbers should not match those in the paper, since the checkpoint was improved since the paper's publication (by using a harder version of FlyingThings++ to train on).

 ```bash
 cd path/to/pips/project